SatvikVejendla/VEXScoutingApp/README.md

 A simple app to scout out your opponents for VEX VRC competitions

-This project was created in March 2022.
+This project was created in March 2022 for my robotics team (750B).
 The code has not been uploaded here due to privacy reasons between teams.

 # Inspiration